MeyvinIsCool/Spider-Man-1.9-Mod-by-J16D-Fixes-by-Meyvin-Tweaks/README.md

 - Added New Screwball Mission (It Is Merged So You Can Try Both Of The Original And My Custom Made Mission)
 - Added Remade Pizza Time Mission by MeyvinIsCool (Mission v2) (Thanks For Mr.Demon "Genos" Cyborg For Giving Me The Source Code)
 - Added Hit Counter (v2)
-- Added Iron Arms Suit Power (Version 1.0)
+- Added 3 New Suit Powers
+- Added Only Side Mission #2 - Hacks , Here And There (Thanks to GTA Loyalty)
 - And MORE ....

 I Had So Much Fun Time Making These Fixes And Also Thanks To These People Who Helped Me A Lot !